Cherreads

 Chapter 14 - Chapter 14: The rogue with the shuriken

-Ahrden thought back many times to the night in the Wooden Jug and how he left without even casting a minor tracking spell on that rogue.
-Now that the thought of finding her was consuming him, the thoughtless reluctance was something he often cursed himself for.
-In the heat of the moment, all he cared about was making a grand impression on all who were there, leaving no room for other things that would have made his life easier later on.
+Ahrden thought back many times to the night in the Wooden Jug and how he had left without even casting a minor tracking spell on that rogue.
+Now that the thought of finding her was consuming him, that thoughtless reluctance was something he often cursed himself for.
+In the heat of the moment, all he had cared about was making a grand impression on all who were there, leaving no room for other things that would have made his life easier later on.

-The plan required patience, and he thought he was prepared, but when the time actually came to just wait, he felt more impatient than ever.
+The plan required patience, and he thought he was prepared, but when the time actually came to wait, he felt more impatient than ever.
 He did his best to remain motionless in the cover of the shadows while occasionally fuelling his cloaking spells so they wouldn't wear off.

 A few steps after the group had left the pub, the young woman tensed up a little, but it was only noticeable with the enhanced senses Ahrden was now observing her with.
-He had no idea the reason behind it, or if it was something she always did, but another few steps later, he got the answer to his questions.
+He had no idea of the reason behind it, or if it was something she always did, but another few steps later, he got the answer to his questions.

-'Go ahead guys; I've left something back at Woody.
+'Go ahead, guys; I've left something back at Woody.
 See you all tomorrow at dawn.'

 Her voice was musical and soft, yet direct and unwavering.
 Everyone stopped and turned around to face her.

-'Yeah, sure think Alia.'
+'Yeah, sure thing, Alia.'

-Alia… Thought Ahrden.
+Alia… thought Ahrden.

 Ahrden rolled the name on his tongue.